Aberu Kebede

-Aberu Kebede Shewaye (born 12 September 1989) is an Ethiopian long distance runner who specializes in road running competitions.
+Aberu Kebede Shewaye (born 12 September 1989) is an Ethiopian long-distance runner who specializes in road running competitions.
 Her half marathon best of 1:07:39 is one of the fastest ever by an Ethiopian woman.
-She gained a bronze at the 2009 IAAF World Half Marathon Championships with the performance and has won at the Berlin Marathon, Stramilano Half Marathon and the Rotterdam Marathon.
+She gained bronze at the 2009 IAAF World Half Marathon Championships with the performance and has won at the Berlin Marathon, Stramilano Half Marathon and the Rotterdam Marathon.
 She has a marathon best of 2:20:30 hours.

 Career

 Born in Shewa, Ethiopia, she made her first appearances in cross country running.
-Having come third in the junior race at the 2007 Jan Meda Cross Country International, she qualified for the 2007 IAAF World Cross Country Championships, where she finished in 16th in the junior women's race.
+Having come third in the junior race at the 2007 Jan Meda Cross Country International, she qualified for the 2007 IAAF World Cross Country Championships, where she finished 16th in the junior women's race.
 She was fourth at the 2008 Women First 5K in Addis Ababa.

 She won the Stramilano Half Marathon in April 2009 and, pleased at having set a course record and personal best of 1:08:43, she turned her attention to the Ethiopian Championships.
 She scored a national title in the 10,000 metres at the Ethiopian Athletics Championships in May, beating Mamitu Daska and Werknesh Kidane to the domestic honours.
 Later that month, she ran at the World 10K Bangalore and was beaten by a few seconds, eventually finishing in third.
 She improved her 10,000 m best in Utrecht in June, setting a time of 30:48.26.
 She was selected for the 2009 World Championships in Athletics, but ultimately did not compete.

 Aberu ran at the Women's 5K Challenge in London and took third again in another close finish.
 Running at her first senior championships, she led with Mary Keitany for much of the 2009 IAAF World Half Marathon Championships.
 Eventually Keitany broke away and Aberu ended up with a bronze after losing out on a sprint finish against Philes Ongori.
 Still, she managed to improve her best to a time of 1:07:39 and lead the Ethiopian women to the team silver medal.
 This time made her the second fastest Ethiopian woman over the distance after Dire Tune.
 In November, she finished in 1:07:59 for third at the Delhi Half Marathon, again behind Keitany who broke the course record.